scott89/deeplens_eval/README.md

 ### Citing Our Work

-If you find FCNT useful in your research, please consider to cite our paper:
+If you find DeepLens useful in your research, please consider to cite our paper:

  @ARTICLE{deeplens2018,
 author={Wang Lijun and Shen Xiaohui and Zhang Jianming and Wang Oliver and Hsieh Chih-Yao and Kong Sarah and Lu Huchuan},